 Amortization of intangible assets is recognized in the statement of income on a straight-line basis over the estimated useful life of the intangible assets, other than goodwill, from the date on which the assets are available for use.
-Goodwill is not systematically amortized but is tested for impairment at least once a year.
+Goodwill is not systematically amortized but is tested for impairment at least once a year, as described in Note 2.10.2 below.